ninjaNgai/Programming-Exercises/README.md

 # Programming-Exercises
-- Efficient solutions and notes for programming exercises from HackerRank
+- Efficient solutions and notes for programming exercises from <a href="https://www.hackerrank.com/dashboard">HackerRank</a>

-- Implementations from Head First Design Patterns book
+- Implementations from <a href="https://www.oreilly.com/library/view/head-first-design/0596007124/">Head First Design Patterns</a> book